martagenovese/orario-marconi/README.md

-# orario-marconi
+# timetable visualizer

-timetable visualizer for classes, teachers and rooms in my school
+timetable based on classes, teachers and rooms